-Although I use Marshall’s Discipline without Stress levels, I’m a bit put off by the “reverse A-D system,” with D being the best.
+Although I use Marshall’s Levels of Development, I’m a bit put off by the “reverse A-D system,” with D being the best.
 It goes opposite to how we typically think of grades or levels.

 I’ve finally come up with my own labels.
 I think they have the same meaning but in reverse order.
 Any comments?

 Lowest Level D = Deliberate misbehavior

 Level B = Behaves for rewards

 As you implied, the key to success with this approach lies in conveying the understandings of the concepts at each level.
 The specific name attached to each level is not as important as the concepts that describe and give meaning to the level.
 I think the level names you have chosen for the lowest two levels reflect the understandings Marshall intended but I have some reservations about the two labels you have chosen for the highest two levels.

 Marshall’s Level C (Conformity and Cooperation) is characterized by external motivation.
 Although it’s true that someone operating on this level might be doing so in hopes of receiving a reward, this would be only one example of external motivation.
 Level C signifies a desire to conform or cooperate because of external motivation–but that motivation might not necessarily be a reward.

 For example, students might choose to cooperate with a teacher and conform to their expectations simply because they like that particular teacher or because they have an easygoing personality and don’t mind conforming to the expectations of anyone in authority.
 Other students might conform to the teacher and his/ her requests primarily because they fear their parents will punish them at home if they do not.